-Cabbage rolls are a staple dish at many fall suppers and Christmas dinners across the prairies.
-There are many varieties, since cabbage rolls are common in many parts of Europe, Iran, North Africa, West Asia and Northern China!
-Making this wonderful dish can be time-consuming, however a casserole version saves time and effort.
+Cabbage rolls are a staple dish at many suppers across the prairies.
+There are many varieties as cabbage rolls are common in many parts of Europe, Iran, North Africa, West Asia and Northern China!
+Making this wonderful dish can be time-consuming; however, a casserole version saves time and effort.
 Our one pot recipe is inspired by Polish and Ukrainian versions, and uses lean ground bison meat.
 If you’ve never tried bison before, the taste is very similar to beef.
-There are many health benefits to cooking with bison- it’s lower in cholesterol than chicken, and contains twice the amount of iron than beef.
+There are many health benefits to cooking with bison — it’s lower in cholesterol than chicken, and contains twice the amount of iron than beef.
 Furthermore, it’s considered a sustainable source of protein.The North American Bison has thrived on the prairies for thousands of years, until their population was decreased drastically in the late 1800s.
 Today, bison are no longer endangered.
 They continue to graze on open ranges from Alberta, Canada, and Mexico, and play a crucial role in protecting, preserving, and defining the environment which they live in.
 If you can’t find ground bison near you, extra lean ground beef and ground turkey also work well.

 One Pot Bison Cabbage Roll Bowls

 Prep Time: 10 minutes

 Cook Time: 35 minutes

 Yield: 6 Servings

 • 1 tsp Canola Harvest oil

 • 1 clove garlic, minced